mateuskiper/airflow-web-scraping-pipeline/README.md

-# airflow-web-scraping-pipeline
+# Airflow Web Scraping Pipeline

-Pipeline to extract, transform, and load data with Apache Airflow.
+The goal of this toy project is to extract currencies quotes (against the Brazilian Real) from Brazilian Central Bank website with Apache Airflow, clean the data and insert them into MongoDB.